Valafi/UE5-Style-Guide/README.md

 #### Demo Level <a name="levels--marketplace-rules--demo"></a>

 If your project contains assets that should be demoed or come with some sort of tutorial, you must have a map within your project that contains the name "Demo".
 This level should also contain documentation within it in some form that illustrates how to use your project.
-See Epic's Content Examples project for good examples on how to do this.
+See Epic's Content Examples project for good examples of how to do this.

 If your project is a gameplay mechanic or other form of system as opposed to an art pack, this can be the same as your "Overview" map.